cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     The magnetic field pitch :math:`B_{tot} / B_{pol}` at the 'upstream' end of a flux tube in the scrape-off-layer, used to convert from poloidal to parallel heat flux density.

   flux_limit_factor_alpha
-    mutliplication factor on the "free-streaming-flux" quantity used by the flux limited conductivity
+    multiplication factor on the "free-streaming-flux" quantity used by the flux limited conductivity

   flux_needed_from_CS_over_rampup
     The amount of flux needed from the CS over ramp up.